qmk/qmk_firmware/keyboards/orthodox/readme.md

 will need:

 * 2 Arduino Pro Micro's.
 You can find theses on aliexpress for ≈3.50USD each.
-* 2 TRRS sockets and 1 TRRS cable, or 2 TRS sockets and 1 TRS cable
+* 2 TRRS sockets and 1 TRRS cable

-Alternatively, you can use any sort of cable and socket that has at least 3 wires.

 Notes on Software Configuration
 -------------------------------

 Configuring the firmware is similar to any other QMK project.
-One thing to note is that `MATIX_ROWS` in `config.h` is the total number of rows between the two halves, i.e. if your split keyboard has 4 rows in each half, then `MATRIX_ROWS=8`.
+One thing to note is that `MATRIX_ROWS` in `config.h` is the total number of rows between the two halves, i.e. if your split keyboard has 3 rows in each half, then `MATRIX_ROWS=6`.

 Flashing